 A few years back (before Google made us smarter), we could all blame our ignorance on the lack of available information and happily accept that we opted for the cheaper alternatives simply because we were compliant with the lower-quality materials used.

 But information has never been so available to everyone.
 And because of this ongoing awareness expansion, consumers now are more invested in researching products, materials, and the ingredients used in everything they shop.

-From Apps that explain why every ingredient in your face cream can be harmful, to an exorbitant amount of online articles teaching us about eco-awareness (and all the negative impacts that ensue a lack of concern).
+From Apps that explain why every ingredient in your face cream can be harmful to an exorbitant amount of online articles teaching us about eco-awareness (and all the negative impacts that ensue a lack of concern).
 The available information is now endless.
-And no longer we can live the lie that cheap is exclusively related to lower quality.
+And no longer can we live the lie that cheap is exclusively related to lower quality.

 The truth lies way below that.

 Most businesses need to take steps to ensure they can quickly produce cost-competitive, high-volume items to drive sales.
 What isn’t reflected in that price tag is the environmental impact or the working conditions of the people in the supply chain—from farmers to sewers and factory workers.